clp-research/clemcore/docs/model_backend_registry_readme.md

 ### CoT output model handling
 For models that produce CoT with variable length before producing their proper response, generation can be continued until EOS is reached.
 The proper result is then split off from the CoT and passed as the response text for processing by clemgames.
+The CoT content will not be part of the message history by default.
 The following keys are used for CoT output processing:
 `eos_string` (string): Needed to detect finish of CoT and final output.
 `cot_output` (bool): Must be `true` to allow for continued generation.
 `cot_end_tag` (string): The CoT end tag string used to split CoT from proper result.